 Observation 2: The GNSS corrections data only works well in a certain area.
-The distance between the UE GNSS receivers and GNSS reference receiver should be as short as possible to make sure the GNSS assist data provided by the reference receiver valid and accurate.
+The distance between the UE GNSS receivers and GNSS reference receiver should be kept limited such that sky visibility and electromagnetic environment are sufficiently similar to make sure the GNSS assist data provided by the reference receiver are valid and accurate.

 3. Text Proposal